 View Post

 In Male Interstitial Cystitis / Nonbacterial Chronic Prostatitis / Chronic Pelvic Pain Syndrome, Male Pelvic Pain by Amanda Stuart

 By Amanda Stuart, DPT, PHRC Los Angeles Did you know that September is Chronic Pelvic Pain Awareness Month?
-Whether you have pelvic pain or need to treat pelvic pain, this blog will be following the success of one our patients and their time in pelvic floor physical therapy.
-Fact: Research shows that up to 16% of men suffer from …
+Whether you have pelvic pain or need to treat pelvic pain, this blog will be following the success of one our patients and their time in pelvic floor physical and occupational therapy.
+Fact: Research shows that up to 16% of men …

+View Post